BANKONPYTHAI/qpi/README.md

 ## 🚀 Overview

-BANKON PYTHAI QPI is a complete, testnet-production-ready quantum-resistant DeFi ecosystem built on the Qubic network using the Qubic Programming Interface (QPI).
-This repository contains the full implementation with 100% QPI compliance, comprehensive security features, and complete deployment infrastructure.
+BANKON PYTHAI QPI is devent tested alpha testnet-production-ready alpha2 quantum-resistant DeFi ecosystem built on the Qubic network using the Qubic Programming Interface (QPI).
+This repository contains the full implementation with 100% QPI compliance, comprehensive security features, and complete deployment infrastructure as point of departure.
+This is not an actual oracle.
+Posted for reference to achieving alpha3 / beta1

 ## ✨ Features